Mattjones444/off-the-beaten-track/testing.md

 - On devices smaller than 375px, the page starts to have `overflow-x` scrolling.

     - Attempted fix: I tried to add additional media queries to handle this, but things started becoming too small to read.
+      This is sometimes true for smaller devices, where the 'plus' button to adjust items in the basket wraps to the next line.